braaxxad/3NN-microRNA-classification/README.md

 ## Motivation
 > *“Machine Learning: field of study that gives computers the ability to learn without being clearly programmed”* **– Arthur Samuel 1959**

 I wanted to use this idea and apply it in biology.
 More specifically, field of deep learning offers endless possibilities, literally anywhere; why not biology?
-As long as the data is served, it is **all you can eat, free-for-all, a line of buffet.**

 Although this program is **3-layer neural network**, it actually does not practice deep learning.
 Nevertheless, this gave me a great start in developing programs towards deep learning, utilizing a machine learning tool such as **Pytorch.**